About The Orphanage

 The orphanage is supported by H&A, a company that makes children’s toiletries, based in York.
-As H&A is a children’s product company, it made sense to Angela that some of the profits made selling products to children in the UK should be shared with children who are significantly in need.
-H&A allocated funds to build an orphanage on a new site with facilities to improve the children’s quality of life and also give them security.
+As H&A is a children’s product company, it made sense to them that some of the profits made selling products to children in the UK should be shared with children who are significantly in need.
+H&A allocated funds to build an orphanage on a new site in 2013 with facilities to improve the children’s quality of life and also give them security.

-All the children go to school; however, school fees need to be paid.
+All the children go to school but school fees need to be paid.
 Half of the children attend St. Dorcas Primary School which is situated nearby.
 School years depend on ability not age, so children do not move up until they reach a certain standard.
 The work ethic in the orphanage is amazing.
 The children rise at 6am weekdays for school, they clean and tidy their beds, have breakfast and get ready for school.
 They leave at 7am every morning.
 Homework is completed every night after supper, with the older children helping the younger ones.
 Every Saturday is spent washing clothes, washing floors and generally tidying up.
 Meals usually consist of porridge, beans, spinach, rice and maize, with egg and milk from the orphanage animals.

 We now have a second chicken shed and new chicks are added every 18 months.
 The milk from the orphanage cow is important to the children’s diet.
 Maize and beans, which form the staple diet, are both grown in the fields belonging to the orphanage.
 There is also a vegetable patch.